 If you cannot face a full English breakfast, try a piece of wholemeal toast or perhaps a bowl of vegetable based soup, to restore your vitamin and mineral levels.

 This one may sound a little extreme, especially if you are feeling sensitive, but light exercise such a bike ride or swim at your local baths will help blow the cobwebs away.

 Forget the 'Hair of the Dog'

-Drinking more alcohol to make you feel better in the short term but it is a very dangerous route to take.
-Your body needs time to flush out the toxins that have built up in your system, and topping up could cause all kinds of tissue damage.
+Drinking more alcohol can make you feel better in the short term, but it is a very dangerous route to take.
+Your body needs time to flush out the remaining alcohol in your system, and topping up could cause all kinds of tissue damage to vital organs such as the stomach, liver and kidneys.
 Avoid the 'hair of the dog' at all costs, and leave it at least 48 hours until you consume any more alcohol.

 Eat a Banana

 Packed with potassium, Bananas are the perfect hangover food for those with sensitive stomachs.

 Potassium is an electrolyte and is effective at retaining water in the body, counteracting the diuretic effect of alcohol.